 However, this is in marked contrast to the wholesale sector, where examinations are not a regulatory requirement (although they are usually taken) and there is no ethical component in the lower level examinations, or a requirement to subscribe to any external code of conduct.
 Therefore, this initiative is being introduced to ensure that new entrants are made aware of the importance of trust and integrity from the moment they enter the financial service industry.

 Can I take IntegrityMatters on the day of my exam?

 No, you must have completed IntegrityMatters prior to taking your exam.

 What happens if I have not been successful at IntegrityMatters before I sit my exam?

-You will not be permitted to sit the exam until you have obtained a grade A or B result in IntegrityMatters.
+You will not be permitted to sit the exam until you have passed IntegrityMatters.
 The CISI record system will track whether or not you have successfully completed IntegrityMatters and will not allow you to access your exam.

 What arrangements can be made for candidates with special examination requirements?

 Sympathetic consideration is given to reasonable requests but, because the test is not time limited and can be taken anywhere, many candidates will not need specific arrangements to be made.